grega913/lg_my_examples_flask/README.md

 - bootstrap/info -> bootstrap/info.html
 - bootstrap/test_ext -> boostrap/test_ext.html

-Messing around with extending temlates . . from base.html and using macros in base.html
+Messing around with extending templates . . from base.html and using macros in base.html

 ## Main Logic goes like this: